This webpage contains affiliate links. See more details here.

 "We had an amazing pizza tour with Camilla around the Monti area of Rome.
 We were afraid the tour would mean a lot of walking, but it wasn't.
 This was the best way to learn about and try various types of pizza.
 We had a group of 9 people so we were able to easily engage with one another during the tour.
 The pizza samples were so good, as was the gelato.
 This tour is one of the highlights of my visit to Rome.
 Camilla was so friendly and knowledgeable.
 I would highly recommend this tour to anyone visiting Rome."

-This 4-hour morning Roman food tour takes you to sightsee, eat and drink in the most beautiful areas of Rome.
+This 4-hour morning Rome food tour takes you to sightsee, eat and drink in the most beautiful areas of Rome.
 You'll be exploring Campo de' Fiori with its famous market, the Pantheon (from outside), the Trevi Fountain, the Piazza Navona, Pompey Theatre...

 Tastings vary on each tour, but expect to try a lots of delicious food, such as silky prosciutto and cheeses, supplì, pasta, pizza, gelato, wines, and much more.
 As you eat, you'll chat to the vendors to learn more about each dish.
 This Rome walking food tour ends by the Trevi Fountain.